skull-candy/genieacs/README.md

 Press CTRL + O and Press Enter to save the file then press CTRL + X to exit the editor

-TIP: config.json can be found in  : /usr/lib/node_modules/genieacs/config
+PRO-TIP: config.json can be found in  : /usr/lib/node_modules/genieacs/config
 Now restart the Service by repeating Step # 8 to apply the changes.

 # 11th Step (OPTIONAL):